Should You Hire A Moving Company or Move Yourself in NYC?

 A Safer Move

-Professional movers are also a good choice if you have a lot of items that are fragile, need to be insured, and need to be installed with care.
+Professional movers are also a good choice if you have many fragile items that are insured and need to be taken care of.

-This is because most moving companies come with optional insurance and have skilled movers that are trained to handle specialty items like antiques.
+This is because most moving companies have optional insurance and skilled movers trained to handle specialty items like antiques.

 Logistics

-That being said, sometimes you need to hire a moving van at a bare minimum.
+That said, sometimes you need to hire a moving van at a bare minimum.

-If you don’t have any other means of bringing your items into town, a van or truck is what you are going to need.
+If you don't have any other means of bringing your items into town, a van or truck is what you will need.

 Liability